ALPHA GRAY

 The warriors froze, their eyes locked onto mine, but their bodies remained tense, ready to spring into action at a moment's notice.

-Parker's allies, a group of seasoned warriors, emerged from the woods, their eyes fixed intently on me and my pack.
-They formed a tight circle around Parker, their bodies tense and ready to defend their Beta.
+Parker's allies, a small group of seasoned warriors, suddenly emerged from the woods.
+Their eyes were fixed intently on me and my pack.
+They formed a tight circle around Parker to protect him, their bodies tense and ready to defend their Beta.

 The air was thick with tension as the two groups faced off, each waiting for the other to make the first move.
 The silence was oppressive, punctuated only by the sound of heavy breathing and the distant howling of wolves.